McFarland, USA: Plot

 Eventually, the McFarland team competes in and qualifies for the State Tournament, and White takes them to the beach to celebrate.
-White also makes amends with Julie by throwing her a quinceañera with help from the community, though it goes wrong when Julie is taken out on "parade" around the town and the group of cars is attacked by another group of street punks.
+White also makes amends with Julie by throwing her a quinceañera with help from the community, though it goes wrong when Julie is taken out on a "parade" around the town and the group of cars is attacked by another group of street punks.

 Despite the group's insistence that Julie was protected, Jim questions his family's safety in McFarland and interviews for a full-time position at Palo Alto that he was previously offered, upsetting Julie and Thomas.
 Cheryl implores him to continue to be there for the McFarland team and their friends in the neighborhood, reminding him how much the community has embraced them.

 The day of the state championships comes and the whole McFarland community accompanies the team to the race.
 Because of White's rigorous training and the team's efforts, McFarland upsets the other more favored schools and comes in first.
 After the race, Jim turns down the Palo Alto position and embraces his family and the team.

 A series of texts shows that under White's guidance, the team becomes outstandingly successful, winning nine state titles over 14 years.
 All the members of the first team become the first in their families to go to college or into military careers.
 Almost all members continue to attend the practices that Jim White held for successive school cross country teams even after graduation from college.
-White continued teaching and coaching in McFarland until his retirement in 2003 after which he continued living in McFarland.
+White continued teaching and coaching in McFarland until his retirement in 2003, after which he continued living in McFarland.